danieldotnl/ha-multiscrape/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

-## Important note
+## Important note: troubleshooting

+If you don't manage to scrape the value you are looking for, please [enable debug logging](#debug-logging) and `log_response`.
+This will provide you with a lot of information for continued investigation. `log_response` will write all responses to files.
+If the value you want to scrape is not in the files with the output from BeautifulSoup (\*-soup.txt), Multiscrape will not be able to scrape it.
+Most likely it is retrieved in the background by javascript.
+Your best chance in this case, is to investigate the network traffic in de developer tools of your browser, and try to find a json response containing the value you are looking for.

-If you don't manage to scrape the value you are looking for, please [enable debug logging](#debug-logging) and try to investigate it.
-If that doesn't help, use the home assistant forum.
+If all of this doesn't help, use the home assistant forum.
 I cannot give everyone personal assistance and please don't create github issues unless you are sure there is a bug.
 Check the [wiki](https://github.com/danieldotnl/ha-multiscrape/wiki) for a scraping guide and other details on the functionality of this component.

 # HA MultiScrape custom component